habibbhutto/habibbhutto.github.io/_posts/2016-05-23-How-not-to-be-slow-at-doing-things.markdown

 categories: productivity
 ---
 Do you feel that you are slow at doing things as compare to before? or some of your friends or family members are doing things damn slow?
-Probably your answer is *Yes*.
+Probably, your answer is *Yes*.

-Well, they are slow for a reason.
-Their brain is overloaded with many things and thoughts.
-They are just thinking, living in imagination, processing some high amount of data, during this process they are not able to realize pace of time.
-They are just unable to keep up with the pace of time.
-They are just absent not able to realize the presence of time.
+Well, if you are slow then you are slow for a reason.
+Your brain is overloaded with many things and thoughts.
+You are just thinking, living in imagination, processing some high amount of data, during this process your are not able to realize pace of time.
+Your are just unable to keep up with the pace of time.
+You are just absent not able to realize the presence of time.

 So how to fix that problem?
 Here are some tips